Natural Resources M.S./Ph.D. (Ithaca)

 Field of Study

-The M.S. and Ph.D. programs are research oriented, and each requires a thesis or dissertation.
-Students are normally expected to obtain the M.S. or equivalent degree before entering the Ph.D. program.
+The M.S. and Ph.D. programs emphasize research and require a thesis or dissertation.
+Students often obtain the M.S. degree before entering the Ph.D. program.
+A Master of Professional Studies (MPS) degree focuses on course work and a professional project.

-The graduate program in natural resources is highly individualized and interdisciplinary.
-Students work with faculty advisors to identify course requirements and to define a research or professional project.
-In order to be admitted, a faculty member must express interest in supervising a prospective student, therefore it is important to correspond with potential faculty advisors during the application process.
+The M.S and Ph.D. programs in Natural Resources and the Environment are designed to enable students to meet their research and professional goals.
+Students work with faculty advisors to identify courses and to define a research or professional project.
+To be admitted to the M.S. or Ph.D. program, the student must identify a faculty member who expresses interest in supervising them prior to admission.
+Therefore, it is critical that prospective MS or PhD students correspond with potential faculty advisors during the application process.

 Phone: 607 255-2809